SWLab-ICUFF/TripBuilderRDF/README.md

 # TripBuilderRDF

-TripBuilder is a semantic trajectory dataset constructed from user-generated content obtained from Flickr, combined with data from Wikipedia.
+TripBuilderRDF is a semantic trajectory dataset constructed from user-generated content obtained from Flickr, combined with data from Wikipedia.
 The dataset contains user trajectories in 3 different Italian cities: Pisa, Rome, and Firenze.

 File structure of the project:
 * src/main/resources/TripBuilderRawData -  Raw data containing original dataset (https://github.com/igobrilhante/TripBuilder)